Taxi meters

 Definitions

-- A “taxi meter” calculates taxi fares based on distance rates or time rates, or both.
+- A “taxi meter” calculates taxi fares based on a combination of flag, distance, and time rates.

 - A taxi “analogue meter” is a mechanical taxi meter that functions independently from a dispatch system and lacks electronic capabilities.